OCA/sale-workflow/sale_invoice_policy/README.rst

 =====

 * Create Sale Order
-* Select Invoicing Policy on Sale Order
+* Select Invoicing Policy on Sale Order or let it void
+* Either the policy selected on Sale Order would be used, either if not filled in, the policy would be chosen from product configuration

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot